-Can you submit BOTH an Arts Education Program Grant application AND

-a General Operating Support Grant a Project Grant application? a Vibrant Communities Grant a Cultural Facilities Grant
+Can you submit BOTH an Arts Education Program Grant application AND a General Operating Support Grant application?
+NO a Project Grant application?
+NO a Vibrant Communities Grant application?
+MAYBE If your organization is not awarded an Arts Education Program Grant, check the Vibrant Communities Grant guidelines in July to see if your organization is a Cultural Facilities Grant YES eligible to apply for Vibrant Communities.

-application? application?

-NO YES

-NO MAYBE

-If your organization

-is not awarded an

-Arts Education

-Program Grant,

-check the Vibrant

-Communities Grant

-guidelines in July to

-see if your

-organization is

-eligible to apply for

-Vibrant

-Communities.

-organization is eligible to apply for Vibrant